 Forward to 2011.
 A friend of mine and I were sailing on his two-mast ketch near Sardinia when I picked up the old idea and began to programm a phase-shifting sequencer on the HP-200LX, sound output was the BASIC beep command.
 Pretty soon I was asked to stop the annoying sounds and I started to understand that music is not only structure but should sound nicely.
 At home I attached the HP-200LX to a Yamaha TG-100 Midi sound generator and things started to get better.

 Another 10 years passed.
 I ported the system to a Linux Laptop, got help from friends to overcome my programming deficiencies, tried multichannel installations, used natural piano sounds, did performances in many places and countries and eventually condensed everything to a self contained, booksized object, the Pi-based Pentatonic Permutations Player (PPP) with full 16 bit/44.1 kHz natural piano sound.

-And now we have a browser version.
-It loads the sound font only once at startup and then plays the notes locally synchronised to Coordinated Universal Time (UTC).
-No streaming costs arise no matter how long you are playing.
+And now we have a realtime as well as a streaming version .
+The realtime version loads the sound font only once at startup and then plays the notes locally synchronised to Coordinated Universal Time (UTC).
+Here no streaming costs arise no matter how long you are playing.